DS4PS/cpp-526-fall-2019/schedule.md

 - 2.1 Compound Logical Statements
 - 2.2 The Opposite-Of Operator

+The rest of the chapter is useful information to come back to, but not needed for the lab.
+Similar to last week the chapter will highlight some easy ways to make errors with your code, not to convince you that R is hard, but rather to ensure you are paying attention to some subtle features of computer languages that can impact your data.

 <a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-526-fall-2019/LABS/lab-02-instructions.html">LAB-02 Instructions</a>

 ## Submit Solutions to Canvas: